core-wg/href/draft-ietf-core-href.md

 * Renamed path.type/path-type to discard.

-* Renamed option to element.
+* Renamed option to section, substructured into items.

 * Simplied {{resolution-variables}}.